 Spreadsheets, Checklists, Templates, and Diagrams

-Thank you to Teen Science Café Network Members for freely sharing their “go to” templates related to helping coordinators and teen leaders be organized in what needs to be done before, during, and after each café event.
+We thank Teen Science Café Network Members for freely sharing their “go to” templates related to helping coordinators and teen leaders organize what needs to be done before, during, and after each café event.
 Outlining and following Roles and Responsibilities = Divide and Conquer!

 There is no “one” right behind-the-scenes method of organizing a café simply because every site’s needs differ; some places are able to frequently get all their teen leaders in a room together to do all the planning, and for others, a virtual method of meeting and organizing is the best way to get things done.
 Some sites have a very small leadership team, so signing up individually for one or more tasks makes sense, while those with many teen organizers have devised ways to break into sub-committees with specific themes, and assign broad or specific tasks based on the availability of individuals within those committees.